Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-To this end, the effects of light sources on human vision, such as temporal eye adaptation, perceptual glare, visual acuity reduction, and scotopic color vision, can be used to enhance the realism level in virtual scenes.
-Luidolt et al.~\cite{gaze_dependent_light_sim_in_VR_TVCG20} utilized gaze direction and pupil size as means of lighting effect adjustment in order to produce more realistic low-light scenes that are tailored to the users' vision.
-The authors also revealed that the effect of the light in virtual scenes is highly subjective.
-Perception and reaction differences between virtual- and real-world tasks also provide insights to create more realistic virtual environments.
-In this respect, eye-gaze activity is a crucial indicator for understanding human behavior in real and virtual worlds~\cite{eye-gaze-activity-in-crowds,collison-avoidance-gaze-vr19}.
-To achieve the goal of designing realistic crowd simulations, Berton et al.~\cite{eye-gaze-activity-in-crowds} investigated gaze behavior during crowd walking activity.
-The differences in gazing activity in real and virtual simulations were analyzed and virtual walking simulations were performed at different crowd levels.
-As the crowd level increases, participants' eye movements become more restricted, scanning a narrower portion of the street.
-Furthermore, the authors noted that users tend to direct their attention to the individuals who are in front of them.
-They also provided some design recommendations, such as using a constant number of neighboring agents and positioning them by considering collision risk in virtual crowd simulations.
-In a different study, Berton et al.~\cite{collison-avoidance-gaze-vr19} exploited gaze data to compare collision avoidance behaviors in the real world and several VR environments.
-Their findings revealed that collision avoidance behaviors are similar across different settings.
-A work investigating the existence of the stare-in-the-crowd effect, which refers to the tendency of individuals to detect and observe the gaze directed to them, was designed by Raimbaud et al.~\cite{raimbaud2022stare}.
-The occurrence of the stare-in-the-crowd effect was revealed through the identification of differences in gaze characteristics.
-Additionally, the authors observed a negative correlation between the dwell time associated with this effect and social anxiety scores while providing insights to achieve realistic interactive environments with virtual avatars.
-Another research on the similarities and differences between the real and virtual worlds was conducted by Gupta et al.~\cite{gupta2022total} in which the authors examined the autobiographical memory (AM) that is often considered as one of the vital factors in human perception.
-The effect of autobiographical memory was revealed on diverse physiological cues like eye gaze, pupil diameter, and electrodermal activity (EDA).
-The authors presented evidence of the potential efficacy of the features in assessing autobiographical memory within virtual environments.
+To design realistic crowd simulations, \cite{eye-gaze-activity-in-crowds} investigated gaze behavior during crowd walking activity.
+The authors analyzed the differences in gazing activity in real and virtual simulations while there were varying crowd levels during virtual walking simulations.
+As the crowd level increased, participants' eye movements became more restricted, scanning a narrower portion of the street.
+Furthermore, the authors noted that users directed their attention to the individuals in front of them and provided design recommendations, such as using a constant number of neighboring agents and positioning them by considering collision risks.
+In a different study, \cite{collison-avoidance-gaze-vr19} exploited gaze data to compare collision avoidance behaviors in the real world and VR environments.
+Findings revealed that collision avoidance behaviors are similar across different settings.
+A work investigating the existence of the stare-in-the-crowd effect, which refers to the tendency of individuals to detect and observe the gaze directed at them, validated this effect, as well as a negative correlation between the dwell time associated with this effect and social anxiety scores, while providing insights to achieve realistic interactive environments with virtual avatars~\cite{raimbaud2022stare}.
+Considering the similarities and differences between the real and virtual worlds, \cite{gupta2022total} examined autobiographical memory (AM), which is often considered a vital factor in human perception.
+The authors revealed the effect of AM on physiological cues like eye gaze, pupil diameter, and electrodermal activity.